shak612/News_Aggregator_API/README.md

 -
 ## Installation
 npm install
--create .env file where mention these fields:-
+- create .env file where mention these fields:-
-PORT = 3000
+- PORT = 3000,
-JWT_SECRET_KEY = "whateverYouWant"
+- JWT_SECRET_KEY = "whateverYouWant",
-API_KEY= "you will get your key from newsAPI"
+- API_KEY= "you will get your key from newsAPI",

 ## To Start Server
 - cd src